Updated May 8, 2023

 - At any time, we’re either growing, or we’re falling.
 It’s much easier to accept ourselves when we’re on the path to expansion.
 What are you doing to BE even better?

 Even when external circumstances are challenging, you will deal with them reasonably and present yourself with confidence, conviction, and grace.
 If you’re comfortable within, sending a positive image to others should not take much work.
 Your external personality then flows as a natural offset of your charming individuality.

 Through this post, we’ve given you several impressive tips to transform how you present yourself.
 But if there’s one non-virtue that will throw all their effectiveness out of the window, it’s hypocrisy.

 This is where you don’t walk your talk.

 - You verbally appreciate someone, but you internally feel wildly competitive and jealous.

-- You expect others to be on time, but you frequently make excuses for yourself.
+- You expect others to be on time but frequently make excuses for yourself.

 - You speak of positive thinking, but your inner dialogue is negative.

-You’ve heard of the old adage, “Practice what you preach”.
-We turn this around and tell you, “Preach (only) what you personally practice”.
-Following this one premise will have you present yourself with integrity, and motivate others to follow suit.
+You’ve heard the old adage, “Practice what you preach.”
+We turn this around and tell you, “Preach (only) what you practice.”
+Following this one premise will have you present yourself with integrity and motivate others to follow suit.

 On a parting note, remember to present yourself right as the best you already are.
 We cannot stress this enough, as we’ve seen several folks face failure after trying umpteen tricks to change who they are.
 It’s simply not sustainable!
-You may however make superficial changes to gain initial acceptance (like wear a tie to a formal meeting, learn snippets of a language to appeal to the locals, etc.).
-This is okay as long as your long-term investment is fixated on YOU, the real, unique brand that reveals the authentic you!
+You may, however, make superficial changes to gain initial acceptance (like wearing a tie to a formal meeting, learning snippets of a language to appeal to the locals, etc.).
+This is okay as long as your long-term investment is fixated on YOU, the natural, unique brand that reveals the authentic you!